reboot required by apt

 Work through the documentation on rebooting machines, following the procedures particular to each machine.

-In production environment, you are normally dealing with variety of hosts.
+In production, you are normally dealing with a variety of hosts.
 Some machines, like MongoDB and Elasticsearch, can be rebooted with caution.
-Others, like MySQL and PostgreSQL, require out-of-hours reboots by Platform Health.
+Others, like MySQL and PostgreSQL, require out-of-hours reboots by On Call staff.

-Work through the guide on rebooting machines to safely reboot the machines that can be, and kindly ask Platform Health to schedule out-of-hours reboots for the other machines.
+Work through the guide on rebooting machines to safely reboot the machines that can be, and kindly ask On Call staff to schedule out-of-hours reboots for the other machines.

 Checking locking status